DOHMH Alert: DOHMH Alert #12: Update on Measles in New York City (PDF) NEW

 Measles is a highly contagious viral disease that causes fever and a rash.

 Who gets measles?

 Measles still occurs in most of the world.
-An estimated 20 million cases of measles occur worldwide each year including in Europe, Asia, Africa and the Middle East.
+An estimated 20 million cases of measles occur worldwide each year, including in Europe, Asia, Africa and the Middle East.
 In 2013, most new cases in the United States came from Europe.

 How is measles spread?

 Measles is spread by contact with an infected person, through coughing and sneezing.
 The virus resides in the infected person’s nose and throat mucus.
 When that person sneezes or coughs, droplets spray into the air.
 The infected mucus can land in other people’s noses or throats when they breathe or put their fingers in their mouth or nose after touching an infected surface.
 The virus remains active and contagious on infected surfaces for up to two hours.